How to Use Rock Phosphate Fertilizer In Your Garden

 Phosphate rock is extremely rich in essential nutrients to ensure vibrant, healthy plants.
 These fertilizers are also known as “rock dust” due to the rock minerals in them.
 Using phosphate rock fertilizers is a common practice for encouraging healthy blooms and vegetables.

-If you have flowering perennials in your garden, they’ll love an application of phosphate rock at the beginning of the season.
+If you have flowering plants that are perennials in your garden, they’ll love an application of phosphate rock at the beginning of the season in early spring.
 The high mineral content will result in huge, colorful blooms.